FROM PRAGUE, CZECH REPUBLIC

 “You do be realizing the great idea, which is of the extraordinary aesthetic and ethic importance not only for the present, but especially for the future.”

-Jiří Laburda, composer, author, music educator, musicologist, philosopher from the Czech Republic, born on April 3, 1931.
+Jiří Laburda, composer, author, music educator, musicologist and philosopher, born on April 3, 1931 Sobeslav, Czech Republic.
 After graduating from grammar school, he studied at the Faculty of Education of Charles University in Prague.
 He studied music theory and composition privately with Karel Hába, Zdenek Hůla and Eduard Herzog.
 He first taught at pedagogical schools in Jablonec nad Nisou and Cheb.
 In 1961, he became an assistant professor for musical theory subjects at the Department of Music Education, Faculty of Pedagogy, Charles University in Prague.

 In 1970, he defended his dissertation on the theme of D. D. Shostakovich’s Symphony and received a doctorate in philosophy.
 Due to political reasons, he could not defend his graduate thesis Didactic problems of modern harmony textbooks, but he later followed it up when preparing the university textbook Diatonic Harmony, which was published in 1980–1983.